tylerhuntington222/Feedstock_Agnostic_OUTDATED/README.md

 version of the main project directory.
 I would recommend doing this every time you are interested in checking out models, code, etc. in the directory because I am constantly making updates and frequently push these changes to GitHub.
 The main project directory is also designed to be an entirely self-contained ecosystem.
 That is, no matter where you store the directory on you local machine, all* scripts within the subdirectories should run and retrieve the data they need from other subdirectories using relative filepaths.
-The one exception to this is the `load.R` script within the R_code subdirectory.
+The one exception to this rule is the `load.R` script within the `Feedstock_Agnostic/R_code` subdirectory.
 This script was developed to initially load the raw data files required for the project (i.e. `.csv`, `.shp`, `.xls`, etc.) and convert them an R-specific binary data file (.RData) which could be loaded and handled more easily in subsequent processing steps.
 Since the raw data files loaded by `load.R` are too large to store on GitHub, they are housed separately in a `raw_data_files` subdirectory of the Google Drive's  `Feedstock_Agnostic/Analysis/feedstock_agnostic_Tyler` directory.